New York has an affordable housing crisis. We can’t pray away this problem.

 Churches, synagogues, mosques and other faith-based organizations are trusted community pillars that already offer crucial services like child care, education, and health care.
 Many want to continue that noble tradition by creating affordable housing on their land, but can’t because of restrictive zoning.

-My Faith-Based Affordable Housing Act can change that by enabling religious institutions to build affordable housing on their land.
+My Faith-Based Affordable Housing Act can change that by enabling religious institutions to build affordable housing on land they already own.
 Here’s how it works:

 The bill enables religious organizations to develop mixed-income and affordable housing on their land across New York.
 Inside New York City, all housing must meet the City's Mandatory Inclusionary Housing affordability standards.
 Elsewhere, all new developments must have at least 20% affordable units at 80% of the Area Median Income.